How To Outsmart Our Monkey Mind

 I have always said that if I ever had children, I would world school them because conventional school makes no sense to me.
 Children love to explore, but we force them to sit still for at least 45 minutes at a time in classrooms while we pound facts into their head, often without relevant context.
 We teach children about facts and figures, but we don't teach them about themselves - how their minds work, how to accept responsibility for and nourish themselves through the consequences of their actions, why they think the way they do, how to observe what is happening in their bodies (including a holistic discussion about sexual health), how to handle the overwhelming feelings that they may face or move through obstacles, how to express what they need, etc. Then when they act out, our response is punitive instead of restorative.
 When we teach them about other cultures, we don't encourage them to understand the culture from its perspective, appreciate its differences or celebrate our similarities.
 Instead, we learn about "others" from the perspective that how we view the world is superior to other cultures.
 When we teach them facts and figures they are not based on the knowledge of/connection with the self.

 'Psychology' has for many decades been seen as a universal monolithic Western 'science.'
 Being a Western construction, this 'science' has always claimed supremacy over other forms of knowing and knowledge systems.
 Subsequently, Western 'science' has become a partial representation of human experiences.
-Western science is constructed out of experiences and conventions of one sector of the human race, denying other forms of experiences and knowledge systems existence and expression.
+Western 'science' is constructed out of experiences and conventions of one sector of the human race, denying other forms of experiences and knowledge systems existence and expression.
 This 'science' has established itself as the 'absolute human norm' through which the whole world has to be understood and experienced. ☥ ☥ Dr. Lesiba Baloyi ☥

 Foundational Steps To Reforming Education

-I started a project in Sacramento that I was unable to finish because I couldn't get enough funding or buy in from schools.
+I started a project in Sacramento City, CA that I was unable to finish because I couldn't get enough funding or buy in from schools.
 But, I found a few interested community leaders who offered after school programs.
 I trained their teachers to revise their teaching style.
 Instead of a question like: Sarah has five apples, if she gives two apples away, how many does she have left?
 I would instruct them to say/write something like: Stand up, turn to your right and give a high five to the student next to you.
 When you give a high five, how many fingers to you see?
 Now, turn to your left and give the OK symbol to the student on your left.
 How many fingers do you have to bend when you make the OK symbol?
 They would then guide the students through understanding that in order to make the OK symbol they have to use two of their fingers, which is a subtraction.
 I encouraged them to grow herbs in the classroom and we created a few simple questions to check the students' sentence construction like giving them a piece of rosemary to smell and asking them to write down what they felt when they smelled it or what it looked like to them.
 These types of questions get the students out of their chairs, encourages them to think critically and builds upon their self-knowledge.
 In this way, their ability to think, create and contribute knowledge is cultivated and affirmed.
 No matter how young the child is, they are taught that they know something and can help others understand what they know.

 Are Children Really Hyperactive?